fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

 The fundamental structure underlying the functionality of `ConleyDynamics.jl` is a *Lefschetz complex*.
-It provides us with the basic model of phase space for combinatorial dynamics.
+It provides us with the basic model of phase space for combinatorial topological dynamics.
 In view of the combinatorial, and therefore discrete, character of the dynamical behavior, a Lefschetz complex is not a typical phase space in the sense of classical dynamics.
 While the latter one is usually a Euclidean space, a Lefschetz complex is basically a combinatorial model of it.
 In the following fairly mathematical discussion, we provide its precise mathematical definition, and explain how it can be created and modified within the package.
 We also discuss two important special cases, namely *simplicial complexes* and *cubical complexes*.

-## Definition of a Lefschetz Complex
+## Basic Lefschetz complex notions

 The original definition of a Lefschetz complex can be found in [lefschetz:42a](@cite), where it was simply referred to as a *complex*.